 Racing is one of those activities that, once you’re infected, you carry it with you for life.
 This is certainly true with Athena Racing board adviser Gary Clasen.

-I worked jobs since age 11 starting with my paper route.
-However, my career truly began with AAA.
-I started in the stock room and ended up in charge of Member Insurance Services & Government Affairs in San Diego.
-Without the benefit of a college degree, I believe my racing history was what kept me in the winner’s circle.
-As a AAA manager, we won many corporate awards and more proclamations than I count.
+However, his career truly began with AAA.
+He started in the stock room and ended up in charge of Member Insurance Services & Government Affairs in San Diego.
+Without the benefit of a college degree, he believes his racing history was what kept him in the winner’s circle.
+As a AAA manager, his team won many corporate awards and more proclamations than he can count.

-Over the past couple of decades, my wife Denise and I worked together to create one of the most successful catering and event businesses in San Diego.
+Over the past couple of decades, he and his wife Denise have worked together to create one of the most successful catering and event businesses in San Diego, Continental Catering.
 Again, learning from teamwork and believing in a purpose.